The Time (The Time album): Commercial performance

 The album peaked at number 50 on the Billboard 200 and number seven on the Top Soul LPs charts.
 The album spent a total of 32 weeks on the Billboard 200 and 45 weeks on the R&B Albums chart.
 The album was eventually certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.

 Track listing

 The original LP and singles gave no writer credits, only stating that "All Jams Published by Tionna Music".
 However, all compositions were registered with ASCAP, and the writer credits are derived from that source.
+All tracks written by Prince unless where noted.